IceCreamYou/Tweet/README.txt

 explained above).
 If 'custom' is TRUE, Tweet will assume the 'url' has already been processed and will not attempt to abbreviate anything.
-This behavior allows you to do your own processing--for example, you could retrieve abbreviated URLs using JSON or XML in this manner.
-The 'url' returned in this case should already be abbreviated (the parameter $original is the URL that should be abbreviated).
+This behavior allows you to do your own processing--for example, you could retrieve abbreviated URLs using JSON or POST in this manner.
+The 'url' in this case should already be abbreviated (the parameter $original is the URL that should be abbreviated).

+If the 'custom' element is set to 'xml' then a 'tag' element must also be provided.
+Tweet will look for the value between the opening and closing 'tag' within the XML response at 'url' to retrieve the abbreviated URL.

 ==================
 == Installation ==